msearle5/xygos/docs/dungeon.rst

 The game provides some "fake" inscriptions to help you keep track of your possessions.
 Weapons, armor and jewellery which have properties you don't know about yet will get a '{??}' label.
-Wands, staves and rods can get a '{tried}' label after use, particularly if they have an effect on a monster and were tested in the absence of monsters.
+Wands, devices and rods can get a '{tried}' label after use, particularly if they have an effect on a monster and were tested in the absence of monsters.